dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 # Summary

-Using dbt and debt-expectations in the boot camp has given me an insight into some of the effective tools available to verify data at each stage of a transformation pipeline.
+As mentioned I have had experience of a data transformation project (from on prem to Azure cloud) so this boot camp has been really useful in demonstrating the value and effectiveness of the test tools available to us now to verify data at each stage of a transformation pipeline.

-Firstly, being able to apply simple, efficient tests at key stages of the data pipelines gives us assurance as the data is ingested and transformed at each stage.
-Dbt-expectations extends this coverage, for example
+The [dbt core](#[Built-in dbt Tests:]) tests are simple, efficient sql tests at key stages of the data pipelines gives us assurance as the data is ingested and transformed at each stage.

-Dbt-expectations allows us to extend that coverage, for example the boot camp used the [expect_column_quantile_values_to_be_between](quantile_test) test to flag a warning if a value in the top 1% of prices for a listing is outside a given range.
+[Dbt-expectations](#[Built-in dbt-expectations Tests:]) allows us to extend the test coverage by enabling more advanced validations like expected percentiles, ranges, and more complex rules.
+For example the boot camp uses the [expect_column_quantile_values_to_be_between](quantile_test) test to flag a warning if a value in the top 1% of prices for a listing is outside a given range.
 So this is more of check for anomalies in the data based on our use case, and is a great example of how these tools can allow us to apply some effective quality assurance to a data transformation project.

 Finally, while not strictly speaking a tets tool/feature, I expect a tester would find the [dag diagrams](dag_lineage) a really useful tool to keep track of what data is ingested where, how its transformed and which tests are applied to it.

+I found there was some overhead to setting up the project structure so that the yaml picked up the right references, and that each of the 3 different types of tests were configured properly, but once up and running I was able to add more tests and extend test coverage.
+This was just a boot camp exercise but I feel dbt-Expectations in particular would be useful from a QA perspective- in collaboration with the end user/stakeholder a tester could start thinking of qualitative tests.